dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 Except for the last point, all of these flaws are flaws because they require a centralized body, exposing a head that could be cut off by governments.
-Satoshi\'s genius was the removal of all heads, including his own.
+Satoshi's genius was the removal of all heads, including his own.

 Again, the essential problem for money in the digital realm boils down to two things: **scarcity**, and **double-spending**.
-While obviously related - you can\'t have digital scarcity without solving the problem of double-spending - they aren\'t exactly the same thing.
+While obviously related - you can't have digital scarcity without solving the problem of double-spending - they aren't exactly the same thing.
 Satoshi solved both of these problems at once, by using a peer-to-peer network as a non-central ledger, using a global [timechain](https://dergigi.com/2021/01/14/bitcoin-is-time/) \[glossary\]